 Impact

 This vulnerability is a command injection flaw in the FTP_Server_BlockIP_Del functionality of the app_mgr.cgi CGI script on D-Link DNS routers.
-The flaw allows an unauthenticated, remote attacker to inject arbitrary commands via crafted HTTP requests, potentially resulting in full remote command execution on the device.
+The flaw allows a remote attacker to inject arbitrary commands via crafted HTTP requests, potentially resulting in full remote command execution on the device.
+The description does not explicitly state whether authentication is required; this absence is inferred to mean the flaw can be exploited without credentials.
 The weakness is embodied by CWE-74 (Improper Neutralization of Special Elements used in a Command) and CWE-77 (Improper Validation of Constant Parameters).

 Affected Systems